 > Click on image to enlarge

 The future is the circular economy: eco-design, reuse, recycling, renewable energies etc. This will increase the GDP by 7%.
 So, at Telefónica, we are making advancements to become more "circular":

 Reinventing ourselves as an ally of the supplier

-Our purchase volume of 26,063 million euros per year, has made us realise that in this way we can do a lot for the planet.
+Our purchase volume of more than 25,000 million euros per year, has made us realise that in this way we can do a lot for the planet.
 In addition to choosing more and more products with a lower environmental impact, we also ask our suppliers to respect the environment.

 We can do so much more with the suppliers, if we are their allies.
 The agreements for the purchase of renewable energy in the long term (15-20 years) are a good example.

 The resource that we use most in Telefónica is energy, therefore our objectives focus on reducing energy consumption and becoming 100% renewable.

 In addition, we mustn't forget to save water, a resource that is scarce in countries such as Spain and in cities such as Mexico City and Sao Paulo.
 We also aim to reduce our use of paper.
 At present, 53 million customers receive a paperless invoice, which prevents the felling of close to 50,000 trees.

 Our sector is under scrutiny due to the increase in electronic waste, which, according to the United Nations, amounts to 44.7 million tonnes per year with only 20% being recycled.

 At Telefónica we generate 27,356 tonnes of waste including cables, tubes, paper, cardboard, batteries, routers, customer telephone etc., most of which is recycled.
 The challenge is to reuse more and also sell what can be sold, which will provide income for our company.